-To recognize outstanding accomplishments in the field of gravitational physics.
+This prize recognizes outstanding accomplishments in the field of gravitational physics.
 The prize consists of $10,000 and a certificate citing the contributions of the recipient.
 It also includes an allowance for the recipient to travel to a meeting of the Society to receive the award and deliver a lecture.
 It is awarded biennially in odd-numbered years.

 The award, usually to a single individual, is for outstanding achievement in theory, experiment or observation in the area of gravitational physics.
 It is open to any scientist, worldwide.
-Nominations will remain active for three review cycles.
-Members of the Topical Group on Gravitation Executive Committee shall not be eligible for nomination while sitting on the Committee.
+Nominations will be considered for two review cycles provided the nominator re-certifies the nomination before the next deadline.
+Members of the Division of Gravitational Physics Executive Committee shall not be eligible for nomination while sitting on the Committee.

 In addition, the nomination should include:

 To start a new or update a continuing nomination, please see the Prize & Award Nomination Guidelines.

 2022 Selection Committee Members: Abhay Ashtekar (Chair), Saul Teukolsky, Frans Pretorius, Clifford Will, Henriette Elvang

 The membership of APS is diverse and global, and the nominees and recipients of APS Honors should reflect that diversity so that all are recognized for their impact on our community.
 Nominations of members belonging to groups traditionally underrepresented in physics, such as women, LGBT+ scientists, scientists who are Black, Indigenous, and people of color (BIPOC), disabled scientists, scientists from institutions with limited resources, and scientists from outside the United States, are especially encouraged.